Alihassan7212/RL-based-thermal-comfort-control/README.md

 6. Presentation for nust
 7. scrobook
 8. have to write my own comments on all the award functions that are in the literature
 9. **Have to write about euler linear simulator in thesis because dr james recommended and seeach oon web if you can find code for that as well solved with reinforcment learig**
+10. have to make a gaint chart to show what was your plan for this internship and hwo much is done

 # Problems
 1. Wheels error on Laptop